PagerDuty/backstage-plugin-docs/docs/migration/from-backstage-owned.md

 6. [Configure API credentials](/backstage-plugin-docs/getting-started/backstage/#configure-backend-plugin-api-credentials) to make requests to PagerDuty REST API

-7. Remove PagerDuty proxy configuration from you `app-config.yaml` file
+7. Remove PagerDuty proxy configuration from your `app-config.yaml` file

 8. Re-install dependencies and run Backstage locally to test that everything is working